Skip to main content

 Lack of visibility over OT/IACS assets and the associated cyber-attack surface:

-• A common trend across organizations is the absence of well-defined asset inventory and vulnerability management processes, which further hinders proactive preventive efforts.
+• A common trend across organisations is the absence of well-defined asset inventory and vulnerability management processes, which further hinders proactive preventive efforts.
 For example, due to an incomplete or inadequate asset inventory, some critical assets or groups of assets are often missed out while implementing cybersecurity monitoring and control capabilities.

 Insufficient segmentation and isolation:

 • Ensuring sufficient segregation and isolation between various network levels (i.e., Enterprise Systems, Supervisory Control, Operations/Systems Management, Site Monitoring, Safety & Protection, Basic Control and Process Control), systems, and components is often challenging due to the legacy nature of these OT/IACS environments.
-Failure to adequately isolate critical systems and components across different network levels could facilitate lateral movement of the malicious actor and potentially gain unauthorized access to a critical system or component impacting the availability or the safety.
+Failure to adequately isolate critical systems and components across different network levels could facilitate lateral movement of the malicious actor and potentially gain unauthorised access to a critical system or component impacting the availability or the safety.

 Insecure remote access:

-• Uncontrolled and unmonitored remote access to OT/IACS can provide attackers with a pathway to gain unauthorized access and control.
+• Uncontrolled and unmonitored remote access to OT/IACS can provide attackers with a pathway to gain unauthorised access and control.
 Furthermore, inadequate logging and auditing of remote access activities make it difficult to identify suspicious behaviour.

 In addition to the above, there are several contributing factors towards OT/IACS cybersecurity risks and challenges: